Important fund information

 The Global Real Estate Securities Fund first issued Class R6 Shares on March 1, 2016.
 The returns shown for Class R6 Shares prior to that date are the returns of the Fund's Class Y Shares.
 The returns shown prior to September 26, 2008 are the returns of the Fund's Class S Shares.
 Class R6 Shares will have substantially similar annual returns (both before and after tax) as the Class Y and Class S Shares because the Shares of each Class are invested in the same portfolio of securities.
 Annual returns for each Class will differ only to the extent that the Class R6 Shares do not have the same expenses as the Class Y and Class S Shares.

-The Strategic Bond Fund, Tax-Exempt High Yield Bond Fund, Short Duration Bond Fund, Investment Grade Bond Fund, Opportunistic Credit Fund, and the Unconstrained Total Return Fund may invest in derivatives, including futures, options, forwards and swaps.
+The Strategic Bond Fund, Tax-Exempt High Yield Bond Fund, Short Duration Bond Fund, Investment Grade Bond Fund, and the Opportunistic Credit Fund may invest in derivatives, including futures, options, forwards and swaps.
 Investments in derivatives may cause the Fund's losses to be greater than if it invests only in conventional securities and can cause the Fund to be more volatile.
 Derivatives involve risks different from, or possibly greater than, the risks associated with other investments.
 The Fund's use of derivatives may cause the Fund's investment returns to be impacted by the performance of securities the Fund does not own and result in the Fund's total investment exposure exceeding the value of its portfolio.

-For the Opportunistic Credit, Strategic Bond, Investment Grade Bond, Short Duration Bond, Tax-Exempt Bond, Tax-Exempt High Yield Bond, and Unconstrained Total Return Funds, the use of currency trading strategies may adversely impact a Fund's ability to meet its investment objective.
+For the Opportunistic Credit, Strategic Bond, Investment Grade Bond, Short Duration Bond, Tax-Exempt Bond, and Tax-Exempt High Yield Bond Funds, the use of currency trading strategies may adversely impact a Fund's ability to meet its investment objective.

 Income from the Tax-Exempt Bond Fund and the Tax-Exempt High Yield Bond Fund are managed for tax efficiency and may be subject to an alternative minimum tax, and/or any applicable state and local taxes.